goldenagellc/ESD-Coupon-Clipper/README.md

 This will emit a `CouponApproval` event for which bots can listen.
 When coupons become available, bots can call a variety of functions to redeem the coupons of one or more users.
-The users' new ESD will magically appear in their account, and the bot receives (at minimum) a 1.5% cut for their effort.
+The users' new ESD will magically appear in their account, and the bot receives (at minimum) a tip for their effort.
 Users can increase this tip size via the `setOffer` function.

 For more information, we recommend checking out the original repository.
 If you like this code, Austin is the one to thank.